 In the past, some plans defaulted employee contributions into some type of cash account if they didn’t select investments.
 This wasn’t ideal.
 Most people don’t have the luxury of saving for retirement with cash.
 While people may not like the ups and downs of the stock market, they need the boost of investment returns to help grow their money.

 To help the investor, and the employee, the government developed something called a qualified default investment alternative.
 They allowed for three choices: a balanced, a risk-based, or a target date strategy.
 Using our salt-and-pepper analogy, a balanced strategy typically has about 50 percent bonds and 50 percent stocks, or a one-to-one ratio.
 The risk-based strategies use varied combinations of stocks, bonds, and cash to create a target level of risk.
 (Stocks are generally considered riskier than bonds.)
 Finally, a target-date strategy recognized that investors generally tolerate more risk when they’re younger and prefer to avoid it as they approach retirement.
 So target-date funds automatically rebalance their stock-to-bond ratio to reflect a changing risk tolerance.
 While there is a certain logic to the target date strategy, few investment managers agree on the ideal ratio of stocks to bonds at any given point.

 In terms of which QDIA your 401(k) uses, that’s up to the plan sponsor: your employer.

 Is a QDIA costing you money?

-If you’re ready to start the conversation assessment of your risk comfort level which you can find here.
+If you’re ready to start the conversation assessment of your risk comfort level, start here.